 Welcome to a guide on how to remove scratches on camera lenses.
-First, a few minor scratches will not affect the optical quality too much.
+But first, a gentle reminder that a few minor scratches will not affect the optical quality much.
 Please do not attempt any “repairs” unless you have a pretty banged-up lens, as the wise old saying goes – If it ain’t broken, don’t fix it.
 But otherwise, here are some “Internet home remedies” that may help repair the lens scratches.

 - Use rubbing alcohol.